-7 Pro Tips for Surviving the Awkward Grow-Out Hair Phase
+8 Pro Tips for Surviving the Awkward Grow-Out Hair Phase

 Both Lindsay and Outen agree that accessories are an easy fix on those days when you feel discouraged and impatient about the length of your hair.
 “If you don’t know what to do with them, says Lindsay, “ask your stylist for suggestions or look to Pinterest for inspiration.
 Make sure to use accessories that won’t damage or break your hair, and don’t apply them too tight or sleep in them, which can cause unnecessary tension.”

-Outen adds that “ribbons are fab to hide non-descript layers sitting in buns or ponytails.”
+Outen adds that “ribbons are fab for hiding nondescript layers sitting in buns or ponytails.”
 Headbands worn around the hairline also keep strands neatly in place.

 MORE: 21 Celebs Who Put Their Unique Twist on the Pixie Cut

-Fake It ‘til you Make It
+Fake It ’Til You Make It

 Clip-in extensions or wigs come in handy when you grow tired of hiding your growth with accessories alone.
 Instead of going straight to the beauty supply store or ordering hair online, Lindsay recommends consulting with a stylist first to figure out the best placement and blend the pieces in with your hair, so they look as natural as possible.